American Evolution™ Legacy Projects

 August 24, 2019

-The exhibition will focus on a number of issues of enduring significance: the establishment of representative government and rule of law, protections for private property, and sustained encounters among different peoples – Native Americans, Europeans, and Africans – who first came together at Jamestown.
+Jamestown Rediscovery and the National Park Service will focus on the establishment of representative government and rule of law, protections for private property, and sustained encounters among different peoples – Native Americans, Europeans, and Africans – who first came together at Jamestown.
+Projects will include:

 October 14, 2019